grassfedreeve/nicenano-holder/readme.md

 ## Holder PCB for nice!nano

 ### nice!nano v2 holder PCB for Bastard Keyboards Charybdis
-### WARNING: The PCBs have been validated, they are confirmed to be working, but small changes have been made since the original batch was ordered; there might be discrepancies between the schematic and PCB, use at your own risk and go over the files before ordering any prototypes.
+### WARNING: The PCBs have not been printed and tested yet, use at your own risk and go over the files before ordering any prototypes.

 ![nice!nano v2 holder](pics/3.jpg)